dinh2644/quikblok/README.md

 In development

 To dos:
--Implement functionality to update information in blocks by double clicking on it + have it updated in database on save (specifically security questions)
+- Implement functionality to update information in blocks by double clicking on it + have it updated in database on save (specifically security questions)
--Hide passwords in blocks (e.g. pa****42) + (as well as in database?)
+- Hide passwords in blocks (e.g. pa****42) + (as well as in database?)
--Add more robust input handlingtoast (password meeting reqs, no fields are empty, etc. w/ toast) -Fix minor css, loading/fetching animations (make site smoother when navigating) -Prevent users from accessing login and registration routes when signed in -Refactor Block.tsx (components) code using one state for all inputs to make code simpler -Functionality to delete account with all its blocks
+- Add more robust input handlingtoast (password meeting reqs, no fields are empty, etc. w/ toast)
+- Fix minor css, loading/fetching animations (make site smoother when navigating)
+- Prevent users from accessing login and registration routes when signed in
+- Refactor Block.tsx (components) code using one state for all inputs to make code simpler
+- Functionality to delete account with all its blocks

 To fix:
--EasyEdit component to double click edit block information goeing from uncontrolled to controlled warning in console.log (Blocks.tsx)
+- EasyEdit component to double click edit block information goeing from uncontrolled to controlled warning in console.log (Blocks.tsx)